Our Mission is to connect people with Jesus Christ, His Church, and His purpose for our lives.

 We at Burks believe there is no better way to serve God than by serving others.
 We strive to be an Acts 1:8 church by reaching out to help others in the Hixson/Soddy-Daisy communities (Jerusalem), Chattanooga area (Judea), United States (Samaria), and other countries (ends of the Earth).
 "But you will receive power when the Holy Spirit has come upon you; and you will be my witnesses in Jerusalem, in all Judea and Samaria, and to the ends of the Earth."
 Acts 1:8

-Here you will find listed the current mission areas actively engaging Burks friends and members in hands on help.
-We encourage everyone to find a place to share your gifts and time.
+Here you will find the current mission areas actively engaging Burks friends and members in hands on help.
+We encourage everyone to find places to share your gifts and time.

 You may contact the person listed on any mission by email and ask for more information, or to join in the work of that ministry.
 There is a Mission Table in the church Narthex, across from the coffee bar, where you can leave donations as indicated and gather additional information.
-You may also call the church administrative assistant, Bindy, at 423-842-4219 with questions and she will direct you to the appropriate person who can help.
+You may also call the church Office Manager, Bindy, at 423.842.4219 with questions and she will direct you to the appropriate person who can help.

 A Christian organization providing safe, nurturing, and Christ centered homes for children of families in crisis.
 There are many volunteer opportunities that are well suited for both individuals and small groups.
 The Bethel Bible Village store on Hixson Pike will receive donations of well cared for furniture, toys, clothing and household items.